rylincoln/developer.fulcrumapp.com/_endpoints/users.md

 section: endpoints
 order: 1
 title: "Users"
-description: "Access the metadata for a user account, including API Keys"
+description: "Access the metadata for a user account"
 category: section
 img: /assets/img/guides/
 difficulty: advanced
 menu:
   - "Endpoints": endpoints
   - "Notes": notes
-  - "Examples": examples
 ---

-The Users API provides access to user metadata (including API Keys) and can be conveniently accessed via HTTP Basic authentication using your Fulcrum username and password.
-You will need a valid API Key in order to work with any of the other API endpoints.
+The Users API provides access to user metadata, including organizations the user is a member of, and can be accessed via HTTP Basic authentication using your Fulcrum username and password.
+You can use this endpoint in conjunction with the [Authorizations API](/endpoints/authorizations) to create API keys.

 ## Endpoints